Free-tier limit page

 Does the free plan usually cover old tweets?

 That is exactly where many users run into problems.
-Older history often needs deeper access or archive-based workflows that sit outside a simple free tier.
+Older history often needs deeper access or a different deletion model than a simple free tier provides.

 What is the alternative if the free tier stops early?